wwoods/git-results/README.md

 Changelog
 ---------

+* 2014-3-22 - -i --in-place flag for in-place builds.
+Not recommended for anything other than getting a build working or experiments with very short runtimes.
 * 2014-3-21 - Print time it took to run in last message, flushes stdout and stderr with each line rather than when OS buffer is full.
 Tests.
 Removed ... so double-click works with paths.